 Strength (-100..100).
 When increasing the value of the parameter, the edges of the image become lighter.
 When reducing the value of the parameter, the edges of the image become darker.

 Distance (0-100).
 As the value increases, the adjustment is applied to a larger area extending far from the edges of the image.
 At low values, the adjustment is applied to the area adjacent to the corners.

 The vignetting is not always a defect.
 Sometimes it is applied to an image for artistic effect.
-Adding a vignette can be a powerful way to enhance both the mood and the composition of an image as well as to draw the viewer's attention towards the subject placed in the center.
+Adding a vignette can be a powerful way to enhance both the mood and the composition of an image as well as to draw the viewer's attention towards the main subject.